sergio200086/Marvel-Netflix-with-react/README.md

 You can check the status of the page with this [link](https://netflix-marvel.herokuapp.com).

 # Info
-This app is using an Marvel API, which it returns differnt characteres, comics or series.
+The application simulates the Netflix interface with data from a marvel API, which it returns differnt characteres, comics or series.
 Currently the app is in development